srikantkammila/CodepathToDo/README.md

 # CodepathToDo
-This is sample To Do app for codepath.
+This is a sample To Do app.
 *  Can add, update, delete a todo item.
 *  Can set due date, status(active/done)
 *  Main list view is sorted on due date